atonizzo/seatalk_wifi/README.md

 ![Configuration Web Page](pictures/webpage.png)

-The default hostname for the instrument is "wind" and can be changed in the software before programming (see seatalk_wifi.h file) or at a later point via the configuration web page.
+The default hostname for the instrument is "wind" and can be changed in the software before programming (see [sw/seatalk_wifi.h](sw/seatalk_wifi.h)) or at a later point via the configuration web page.

 The web page also lists the SeaTalk sentences that are supported by the bridge.

+#### Configuration for Wind Instrument
+In gusty wind conditions the wind angle -and to a lesser extent the speed- returned by the wind instrument are subject to very quick jumps only to then return to prevailing conditions.
+To filter out some of the noise introduced by these jumps the angle and speed data can be independently filtered by a simple moving average filter.
+Whether these filters are enabled and their lenght can be configured from the web page in the fieldset specific to the wind instrument.

+### Serial Logger
+A timestamped pretty print of all the commands handled by the bridge is printed out to the serial logger, connected to Serial1 (for wiring information see <a href="#### Front Side">Front Side</a>).
+This is not the actual NMEA data but rather descriptive information of each Seatalk command in the order that it was processed.

+In the log -and assuming the coloring is enabled- the command byte is typically printed in blue, the payload in the regular terminal color, the name of the command in green and the arguments in terminal color.

+Errors are also logged.
+In this case the byte that caused the error is shown in red.
+If any error occurs the entire packet received up until that moment is tossed and the software will start seeking another command to interpret.
+There are 3 types of errors:

+- Unrecognized commands, which are commands with the parity bit set but that are not among those recognized by the software
+- Parity violations, where a payload byte was received with the parity bit set
+- Framing violations, where one of the payload bytes was received that was not consistent with the command being handled.

+In the latter 2 cases the argument column provides information about the offending byte.

 ### Telnet Logger
 The software runs a Telnet server that outputs a pretty print of all the commands received, exactly the same information that can be output on the serial port.
-This is not the actual NMEA data but rather descriptive information of each Seatalk command in the order that it was processed.

 ### Software Debug Port
 Since the Serial TX line of the programming cable (UART0_TXD in the schematic)